United States Forces Korea: 21st century

 During the COVID-19 pandemic, members of USFK, and other foreign nationals were reported to have no-mask parties at Haeundae Beach in Busan for the Independence Day of 2020, and the Memorial Day of 2021, despite local social distancing restrictions.
 They engaged in unruly behavior, which included playing loud music, heavy drinking, and the shooting of firecrackers at locals.

+Despite its controversies, the USFK continues to maintain strong support from South Korean Citizens, who have voiced their support for U.S. Military presence within the country citing China and North Korea as major factors.
+Many South Korean Citizens have additionally voiced support on social media for Nuclear Armament if the U.S. were to withdraw its troops from the Peninsula.

 Relationships between U.S. soldiers and South Korean women

 Western princesses (prostitutes servicing U.S. soldiers) have resulted in a negative image for South Korean women who have relationships with American men.